theron-wang/otr4j/docs/design.md

 1. __Correctness__
 The code must implement the OTR-protocol specification correctly.
-1. __Protection of cryptographic material__
+1. __Security__
-Cryptographic material must be protected from accidents, misuse and abuse.
+Care for security-sensitive parts of the code.
+Consideration of side-channels, protect cryptographic material from accidents, misuse and abuse.
 1. __Design that prevents or makes obvious programming errors__
 Write the code in such a way that unexpected behavior becomes obvious.
 1. __Simplicity__